Common searches

 Useful when parents want steady guidance rather than guesswork.

-Make daily writing easier to read.
+Improve letter formation so daily writing is easier to read.

 Build more even gaps between letters and words.